Adamhunter108/youtube_scraper/README.md

 ## About

+- The backend for a proof-of-concept internal tool to help find and monitor copyrighted content.

-- A Flask application that can search YouTube, exclude specific channels and saves data to a live PosgreSQL database.
+- A Flask application that searches the YouTube Data API, can exclude specific channels from the search and saves data to a live PosgreSQL database.

 - The data includes: